springload/springload-analytics/README.md

 - Total Blocking Time 10S (tbt10S)
 - Total Blocking Time Final (tbtFinal)

-Performance tracking is enabled by default, it can be closed by passing the configuration option `trackPerformance: false` in the configuration object.
+Performance tracking is enabled by default, it can be closed by passing the option `trackPerformance: false` in the configuration object.

 ## API Reference